 Herpes is a common and usually mild infection caused by the herpes simplex virus (HSV).
 It can cause cold sores on the mouth or face (called oral herpes) as well as symptoms around the genitals, butt and thighs (called genital herpes).
 Anyone who has ever kissed can get oral herpes.
 Anyone who has ever had any type of sex can get genital herpes.

 Below are some common questions and answers about herpes.

-According to the Centers for Disease Control and Prevention (CDC), about 16% (one in six) persons ages 14-49 in the United States has genital HSV-2 infection; however, as many as 90 percent are unaware that they have the virus.
+According to the Centers for Disease Control and Prevention (CDC), about 12% (one in eight) persons ages 14-49 in the United States has genital HSV-2 infection; however, as many as 90 percent are unaware that they have the virus.
 There are many reasons people do not know they have herpes (see the section on Signs and Symptoms for more).

 Anyone who is sexually active can contract genital herpes.
 Some groups are at higher risk, however.

 - Male-to-female transmission of genital herpes is easier than female-to-male transmission.
 That’s why more females (21%) have HSV-2 than males (11.5%).

 - Communities of color are also at higher risk.
 For example, genital herpes is more common among non-Hispanic blacks (39.2%) than non-Hispanic whites (12.3%).
 These differences, which are true even among those with the same number of lifetime sexual partners, are the result of poverty, lack of access to health care, and many other social factors.
 (For more on this subject, see ASHA’s position statement on Race, Ethnicity, & Sexually Transmitted Diseases.)